-Neighbourhood Plans cannot propose or oppose development contrary to that provided for in the District Local Plan for the area to which they relate.
+Neighbourhood Plans must be in general conformity with the strategic policies of the District Local Plan for the area to which they relate.
 They are therefore subordinate documents but nevertheless provide an important local context to the strategic policies contained within the District Local Plan.
 The Neighbourhood Plan will have effect from the date when it is made until 31st March, 2029.